Something to Celebrate: How I Came to Grips with Alcoholism, From trial magazine June 1993

-The gratuitous cruelty of the news overage still shuns me.
+The gratuitous cruelty of the news overage still stuns me.
 The outpouring of love and support that resulted still warms me.
-The most unusual call was from a military figure whom I had prosecuted during my term as a U.S attorney.
+The most unusual call was from a military figure who I had prosecuted during my term as a U.S attorney.
 He said simply, “Hang in there.
 This too shall pass, and I’m one who ought to know.”
 And he was right.

-I have laugh at my conceit.
+I have laughed at my conceit.
 What made me think that this disease skipped a generation?
 How could I ignore the multiple risk factors?
-How could a smart person be so drunk?
+How could a smart person be so dumb?
 It’s easy.
 It requires no effort to ignore a problem.
-What require effort is to acknowledge it for what it is and change it.
+What requires effort is to acknowledge it for what it is and change it.